latteflow/OpenMpule/README.md

-# Ampoule
+# OpenMpule
-A 3-D printed device to open an Ampoule
+A 3-D printed device to open an Ampoule.

 ## Problem Statement
-Recently, I was watching a YouTube video and came across this video.
-When an ampoule is snapped, a few pieces of glass shards produced during this process fall into the medicine.
-Generally, the needle diameter is less than the shared particle size, and it is not a health hazard.
-However, the smaller particle has still the chance to be sucked by the needle.
-There are other better ways to prevent the particle from going into the syringe such as a disposable infusion filter.
+Recently, On YouTube, I came across a video where an ampoule is snapped, and a few pieces of glass shards produced during this process fall into the medicine.
+Generally, the needle diameter is less than the size of the glass shard particles.
+It doesn't get sucked with medicine into the syringe and it is not a health hazard.
+There are special syringes with disposable infusion filters.
+However, the smaller particle still has the chance to be sucked by the syringe.
+Also, when snapping the ampoule, nurses or doctors sometimes accidentally hurt themselves.
 So I came to wonder if there is a better to break the ampoule without letting any piece of glass fall into the medicine.

-I think we should figure it out.

-Our Objectives:
+## Objectives:
-1. It has to be 3D printable
+1. It has to be 3D printable/cheap
 2. It breaks the ampoule without letting any particles fall into the medicine
-3. The device does not come in any contact with the medicine
+3. It does not come in any contact with the medicine.
+During the breaking procedure, the medicine in the vile should not spill
-4. It has to be cheap
+4. It can be used to open ampoules of all shapes and sizes (maybe)
-5. During the breaking procedure, the medicine in the vile does not spill

 ![image](https://github.com/satishgaurav/ampoule/assets/36672530/2150da93-e0fb-47be-9974-e81f8e73a52c)